camarman/linux-command-line/README.md

 1) Select the **Image Source** as *Download automatically*
 2) Select the **Fedora Release** and adjust the **Write Options**

->:exclamation: Do not select "Delete download after writing" in FMW - Write Options
+>:exclamation: Do not select *Delete download after writing* in Write Options

 ## Installation